cynkra/dm/README.md

 organizations, it enables teams to quickly and efficiently create and share large, complex datasets.

-dm objects encapsulate relational data models built on top of lazy tables.
-They can be constructed from local data frames or an RDBMS. dm’s lazy evaluation allows it to scale from datasets that fit in memory to databases with billions of rows.

-dm objects support the full suite of dplyr data manipulation verbs along with additional methods for constructing and verifying relational data models, including key selection, key creation, and rigorous constraint checking.
+dm objects encapsulate relational data models constructed from local data frames or lazy tables connected to an RDBMS. dm objects support the full suite of dplyr data manipulation verbs along with additional methods for constructing and verifying relational data models, including key selection, key creation, and rigorous constraint checking.
 Once a data model is complete, dm provides methods for deploying it to an RDBMS.
+This allows it to scale from datasets that fit in memory to databases with billions of rows.

 ## Why use dm